Skip to main content

 Punitive damages seek to punish the person for their wrongdoing.
 The court awards punitive damages separately from actual damages in an event.
 In general, the courts only award punitive damages when they determine that the defendant acted in a harmful manner.
 This type of damages is also called exemplary damages, which are damages that are more than what is caused by the plaintiff.

-In contrast, the court awards compensatory damages to the plaintiff to cover the actual losses the injury victim incurred due to the defendant's actions.
-Compared to punitive damages, compensatory damages mainly focus on the actual harm the plaintiff suffered.
-They don't seek to punish the defendant.
+In contrast, the court awards compensatory damages to the plaintiff to cover the actual losses they incurred due to the defendant’s actions.
+Compensatory damages mainly focus on the actual harm the plaintiff suffered.
+They don’t seek to punish the defendant.

 What Kinds of Costs Can Be Compensatory Damages?